discord-extensions-archived/hljs-styling/README.md

 # HLJS Styling
 Change Discord's default HLJS colors.
+Based on styling from https://highlightjs.org/static/demo/

 # Installation and Updating
 For installation, go to **Themes -> Open CMD / Powershell / Terminal / Gitbash**, and enter the following: